 (i) Duration and morphology of the QRS complex:

 QRS complexes will all have a similar shape and size with a duration of 0.12 seconds or longer.
-As a general rule the broader the QRS complex the more likely the rhythm is to be ventricular in origin, particularly if the complexes are over 0.16 seconds.
+As a rule, the broader the QRS complex the more likely the rhythm is to be ventricular in origin, particularly if the complexes are over 0.16 seconds.

-The pattern of the QRS complexes will usually be similar to those of right or left bundle branch block.
+The pattern of the QRS complexes will usually be like those of right or left bundle branch block.
 More commonly it is right bundle branch block pattern suggesting that the origin of the arrhythmia is within the left ventricle (See Figures 2 and 3).

 Figure 2: Ventricular tachycardia RBBB pattern